 As of June 30, 2019, the market value of the endowment assets of CSU and its related foundations was approximately \$1.72 billion, an increase from approximately \$1.62 billion as of June 30, 2018.
 The market value of the endowment assets of CSU and its related foundations as of June 30, 2017, June 30, 2016, and June 30, 2015 were approximately \$1.51 billion, \$1.31 billion, and \$1.33 billion, respectively.
 Changes in the market value of the endowment assets of CSU and its related foundations over the last five fiscal years have been primarily a result of movements in the financial markets.
-Because CSU does not rely significantly upon endowment funds to meet its operating needs, changes in the market value of CSU endowment funds are not part of the Gross Revenues, changes in the market value of CSU endowment assets are not expected to have a material impact on premium, if any, and interest on the Series 2020A Bonds when due.
+Because CSU does not rely significantly upon endowment funds to meet its operating needs, changes in the market value of CSU endowment assets are not expected to have a material impact on CSU operations.
+Furthermore, because endowment funds are not part of the Gross Revenues, changes in the market value of CSU endowment assets are not expected to have any effect on the Board's ability to pay the principal of, premium, if any, and interest on the Series 2020B Bonds when due.